natcap/invest.users-guide/source/input_types.rst

 ----------

-.. _csv:
+.. _CSV:

-csv
+CSV
 ---
-A table of data stored in a .csv (Comma-Separated Value) format.
+A table of data stored in a .csv (comma-separated value) format.
 You may use any spreadsheet software to create and edit a table, and then export it to CSV format.

 .. _raster: